Inxton/Inxton.Package.Vortex.Core/README.md

 Inxton is heavy lifting tool without having extreme requirements.
 Before you start building your fist app please make sure you meet all pre-requisites listed bellow.
 If you are missing any of pre-requisites please install them in elisted order.
 All neccessary tools are free and enlisted with relevant redirects to download locations .

-Feel free to check our short installation video guide [here](PREREQUISITES.MD).
+You can watch short installation video instruction [here](PREREQUISITES.MD).

 ## Installing licence